gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/listbox.md

 * `listbox::Flags::SearchBar` or `SearchBar` (for macro initialization) - this enables a search bar that can be used to filter the list of items.
 The search bar is visible only when the control has focus
 * `listbox::Flags::CheckBoxes` or `CheckBoxes` (for macro initialization) - this enable a set of checkboxes that can be used to select multiple items from the list.
 * `listbox::Flags::AutoScroll` or `AutoScroll` (for macro initialization) - this will automatically scroll the listbox to the last item whenever a new item is being added.
 This flag is usefull for scenarios where the listbox is used as a log/event viewer.
+* `listbox::Flags::HighlightSelectedItemWhenInactive` or `HighlightSelectedItemWhenInactive` (for macro initialization) - this will highlight the selected item even when the listbox does not have focus.
+This flag is usefull when the listbox is used as a navigation menu.

 ## Events